erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ```
 This loop is executed infinitly because 1 always evaluates to true.
 Eventually the *if* statement with *break* makes sure the loop is terminiated once n equals 10.
 ##### Looping through lists and strings
-The *for .. in ..* statement cycles through the content of a list of string.
+The *for .. in sequence* loop cycles through the content of a list of string.
+As with the other loops *break* and *continue* can be used here.
 ```
 for element in [1, 2.0, "abc", 'c']
     print element, " ", element.type, "\n"
 ```
 It is not neccesary to define variable *element* upfront.
 If it does not exist it is automically created.
 The values which are assigned can be different for each element of the list.
-For a string element it is of course only assigned characters.
+If the sequence is a string then of course element is only assigned characters.
 ##### Function definition
 Functions are defined using the *def* keyword followed by a function name and a pair of parenthesis containing the argument names separated by comma's.
 Even if a function has no arguments the parenthesis are mandatory.
 All arguments are passed by value.
 There is no type checking when the function is called, and more arguments can be sent to the function then are stated in the definition.
+Sending less arguments will result in an error.
 ```
 # Prepare Fibonacci sequence for n elements, return as list
 #